arc-shadow/Snowflake-Streamlit-Repository/README.md

-# Snowflakw Streamlit Application Portfolio
+# Snowflake Streamlit Application Portfolio

 This repository snowcases my **Snowflake Streamlit Application** developed for AI, Data Analytics and Automation use cases.